anthro-id/legal/en-US/EVENTS/REFUND.md

 - **non-refundable ticket(s)**, the event organizer clearly stated that tickets are non-refundable at the time of purchase.
 - **violation**, the event organizer reserves the right to void a ticket if the attendee is found in violation of event policies, such as engaging in disruptive behavior, unauthorized ticket reselling, or other related infractions.

-# Contact
+# General
-If you have concerns or questions about our refund policy, you can provide us a message through our [contact page](/contact).
+This is an extended version of our refund policy.
+For more information, visit [Refund Policy](/en-US/REFUND.md).